naveenkbiju/eyetracker/README.md

 What parts of the user interface do they miss

-This project is done by the four of us of S5 CSE-B:
-1. Marvel Varghese - 17
-2. Kevin Paul K - 9
-3. Naveen K Biju - 36
-4. Lakshmi Harish Kumar - 14

 We are doing the project using two methods, using Python OpenCV and using WebGazer.